Wolverina on the prowl

 The alpha

-When we think of an alpha, whether male or female, it connotes power and control.
-Like her male counterpart, the alpha woman is confident, assertive and a born leader.
-She tends to be an extrovert and charismatic but, perhaps unlike her opposite number who may seek absolute authority, the alpha woman can be inclusive and a consensus builder.
-She is self-assured and can be righteous, as we have seen with alpha role model Kamala Harris, who uses charisma and intelligence as her superpowers.
+When we think of an alpha, it connotes power and control, whether male or female.
+Like her male counterpart, the alpha woman is confident, assertive, and a born leader.
+She tends to be extroverted.
+The alpha woman is charismatic but can be inclusive and a consensus builder, unlike the opposite number who seeks authority.
+She is self-assured and can be righteous, like alpha role model Kamala Harris, who uses charisma and intelligence as superpowers.

-Unlike in the wolf pack, where the alpha male and female respectively mate with each other, the human alpha female is happy to be on her own or to partner with a gentler soul.
-Unfortunately, alpha women can be seen as a threat often held to a higher standard than men, so the clever alpha women tend to be adaptive, inventive and strategic to the point of being shrewd in order to get things done, their way.
-This means that they must hold their cards close to their chest and not show vulnerability.
-It can be lonely at the top for an alpha woman and hard to be fully seen for who they really are.
+Unlike in the wolf pack, the human alpha female is happy alone or with a gentler partner.
+Society often sees alpha women as a threat and holds them to a higher standard than men.
+As a result, clever alpha women adapt, invent, and strategize, becoming shrewd to get things done their way.
+They keep their cards close to their chest and avoid showing vulnerability.
+It can be lonely at the top.
+This makes it hard for others to fully see who she really is.

-There are many examples of alpha women who can be ruthless and mercenary in their approach it they seek to emulate the alpha male when it comes to dominance.
-As a result, this she-wolf can be bloodless and somewhat inhumane.
-The perfect example of this is the character of Miranda Priestly in The Devil Wears Prada, which was loosely based on real-life editor of US Vogue, Anna Wintour, whose very gaze is withering.
-This version of an alpha may use her sexuality to gain the upper hand, but many alpha females use fashion as power with impeccable dress standards as their hallmark.
+Some alpha women can be ruthless and mercenary in their approach, seeking to emulate the male alpha’s dominance.
+This she-wolf can be bloodless and somewhat inhumane, as seen with Miranda Priestly in The Devil Wears Prada.
+This character was loosely based on Anna Wintour, the editor of US Vogue, whose gaze is withering.
+This version of an alpha may use her sexuality for advantage, but many use fashion as power.
+Impeccable dress standards are the hallmark of many alpha women, showcasing fashion as their form of power.

 The beta